torch/torch.github.io/blog/_posts/2016-06-01-deep-fun-with-opencv.md

 ### Live Image Stylization

-The [Texture Networks: Feed-forward Synthesis of Textures and Stylized Images](http://arxiv.org/abs/1603.03417) paper proposes an architecture to stylize images straightforwardly, shipping with an [open source implementation in Torch](https://github.com/DmitryUlyanov/texture_nets/).
+The [Texture Networks: Feed-forward Synthesis of Textures and Stylized Images](http://arxiv.org/abs/1603.03417) paper proposes an architecture to stylize images with a feed-forward network, shipping with an [open source implementation in Torch](https://github.com/DmitryUlyanov/texture_nets/).
 It takes ~20 ms to process a single image with Tesla K40 GPU, and ~1000 ms with CPU.
 Having this, a tiny modification allows us to render any scene in a particular style in real time:

 [![Demo 1](https://cloud.githubusercontent.com/assets/9570420/14849854/698c3b22-0c86-11e6-94ff-381a5cae1785.png)](http://i.makeagif.com/media/4-24-2016/0zb-UY.gif)